 "From a taste standpoint, king crab really stands alone," he says.
 "I don't think we ever get someone disappointed in this meal.
 If you've had it, you love it."

-Finally, thanks to popular culture, now people understand how king crab is harvested, and how dangerous and complicated it was to just get it on your plate.
+Finally, thanks to popular culture, diners now understand how king crab is harvested, and how dangerous and complicated it was to just get it on your plate.
 King crab fishing is considered one of the most dangerous jobs in America.
 And it's actually very sustainable as well.

 "I love that Alaska king crab is always wild caught, harvested in the pristine and hazardous waters off Alaska's coast," he says.
 "The romanticism of the adventure and struggle to harvest Alaska king crab never wanes for me."

-Sure, it can be challenging (some might say "messy") to eat, but Chef Choy says preparing Alaska King crab properly is actually quite simple.
+Sure, it can be challenging (some might say "messy") to eat, but Chef Choy says preparing Alaska king crab properly is actually quite simple.

 Insider tips, inspiration and deals — delivered straight to your inbox.